GabrielDougherty/shunt-yard/README.md

 `./shunt_math`

 # Expression Grammar
 The grammar of the input expression is `expression q`.
+That is, an arithmetic expression followed by the lowercase letter q.
 Additionally, there must be a space between each operation, variable, number and parentheses.

 The input arithmetic expression may contain: